 The hoyas I bought from them arrived a bit wet but luckily healthy.
 I repotted right away and had no problems with them.

 This is an Italian nursery and does not ship outside of Italy.
 But if you are ever in Udine, it is well worth paying them a visit!
-They are primarily specialized in begonias and probably have the biggest selection in Europe (I think around 600 species).
+They primarily specialize in begonias and probably have the biggest selection in Europe (I think around 600 species).
 It is just crazy to see it.
 They have many hoyas as well.
 They propagate them themselves and the prices of those are super-friendly!
 Probably the cheapest you will find.
 Just make sure to check and treat for any bugs, because it is a jungle out there!
 When you see the size of that place, you can’t blame them for a mealybug or two. 🙂 I got rid of them very quickly.

 I only ordered once from Flores Reinecke.
 I believe they restock hoyas twice a year, in the spring and the summer.
 They will send the list of available plants to your email if you ask them beforehand to add you to the mailing list.
 When you get the email, act quickly, the most wanted hoyas will sell out in a matter of 15 minutes.

 I was a bit unlucky with the shipping, I believe, because they sent the package in March and the temperatures were very low that week.
 The hoyas arrived soaking wet, which of course didn’t help.
 It also didn’t help that they ship by regular mail.
-I would be willing to pay more for the express shipping, but they don’t offer it.
-One plant was dead completely, they offered to send a new one with the next order (no refund).
+I would be willing to pay more for express shipping, but they don’t offer it.
+One plant was dead completely, and they offered to send a new one with the next order (no refund).
 One hoya made it with healthy roots and I needed to reroot the others.
 The plants were otherwise in good shape, so they rerooted quickly and without problems.
 I will most likely order again because I was very happy with the size and the prices.
 This is just another reminder to always, ALWAYS check the roots when receiving hoya in the mail.

 This shop offers just a few hoyas, basically the most common ones.
 But if you want a big hoya linearis or hoya compacta (at a very good price), this is your go-to shop.
 They ship from Germany and I never had any issues with them.
 From my experience, they are willing to offer a refund if anything goes wrong.